jkalev/jekyll-now/_posts/2023-2-9-beasleyhawlett-1.md

 <hr>
- 1. McClish, Mark.
-Don't Be Deceived: The Definitive Book on Detecting Deception.
-The Marpa Group, 2012.

 <p id="footnote-1">
    1. McClish, Mark.
 Don't Be Deceived: The Definitive Book on Detecting Deception.
 The Marpa Group, 2012. <a href="#footnote-1-ref">&#8617;</a>